itcOnlineGaming/-GA_25_P3_Joshua_Boyce_Hyland/README.md

 # Enemy System Guide

 Welcome to the **Enemy System Package** guide.
-This document will help you get set up and walk you through the various components of the system.
+This document will help you get set up and walk you through the various components of the system.<br><br>
+`find implemented in P2 at  https://github.com/itcOnlineGaming/Mole_Patrol/tree/enemy_component_use on the enemy_component_use branch`
 ---

 ## Table of Contents